6 Unique Winter Solstice Traditions From Around The World

 Updated on

-Winter is here, and soon we'll witness the shortest day and the longest night of the year.
-Winter solstice marks the time when the earth's axis is tilted to the farthest point from the sun.
-Many cultures celebrate this celestial event in different ways through festivals and rituals with general merriment in the air.
+Winter is here, and soon we’ll experience the shortest day and longest night of the year on December 21.
+The winter solstice marks the moment when the Earth's axis is tilted farthest from the sun.
+Many cultures celebrate this celestial event through festivals and rituals, with a sense of merriment in the air.
 Here is a list of winter solstice traditions observed by various countries around the world.

 St Lucia, Sweden